J. Ryan Stradal Draws Inspiration from S.D. in 2017 One Book

 He figured his family and a few friends might get a kick out of the book, and that would be about it.
 He hardly expected it to debut at No. 19 on the New York Times Bestseller List, or get optioned for film and television rights by Warner Brothers.

 Being chosen as the One Book South Dakota author in a state where he has enjoyed so many memories and adventures is yet another stunning, if welcome, turn of events.
 He is thrilled and honored to serve out his duties as One Book author, which includes a visit in South Dakota next week for the book tour, and again in September for the South Dakota Festival of Books.

 "To have an entire state say 'we really like your book' really floored me," he said.

-Finally, he'll appear in Rapid City Sept.
-20 before being featured at the Deadwood event.
+Stradal appeared in Pierre, Watertown and Sioux Falls in July.
+He will make a stop in Rapid City Sept.
+20 before being featured as keynote speaker at the Deadwood event.

 Want some tools for your next book club meeting with "Kitchens of the Great Midwest" as the featured selection?
 Download the free book club kit created by Stradal, which includes sample recipes from the book, music selections and more.